pkardas/seba/README.md

-# SEBA - Sh*t’s Expensive But Attractive
+# SEBA - Stuff Expensive But Attractive

-A bot sending Slack notifications about the latest Nike (Zalando in future) releases from saved searches.
+A bot sending Slack notifications about the latest Nike releases from saved searches.